perfect-oblivion/action-service-responder/README.md

 ## Security

 If you discover any security related issues, please email clay@phpstage.com instead of using the issue tracker.

-## Roadmap

-We plan to work on flexibility/configuration soon, as well as release a framework agnostic version of the package.

 ## Credits